Jack Webb: Emergency!

+Dragnet revival

-Despite his string of short-lived series in the late 1970s, Webb still kept trying to recapture his previous success and decided to bring Dragnet back to television for a third series in 1982.
+Despite his string of short-lived series in the late 1970s, Webb continued attempts to recapture his previous success and decided to bring Dragnet back to television for a third time in 1982.
 Departing from the original format (with Harry Morgan tied up with his commitments to M*A*S*H, and its already greenlit followup AfterMASH), Webb decided he would not appear in the series as Sgt.
 Joe Friday (other than in voice over), and approached former Adam-12 stars Martin Milner and Kent McCord (who had several guest appearances early in the 1967 revival series) to reprise their roles as now-detectives Malloy and Reed in the updated Dragnet series.
-Days after speaking with McCord about the project, on December 23, 1982, Webb died unexpectedly from a heart attack and the Dragnet revival was scrapped.
+Days after speaking with McCord about the project, Webb died unexpectedly from a heart attack on December 23, 1982, and the Dragnet revival was scrapped.

-In 1987, Dan Aykroyd and Tom Hanks starred in a movie parody (and homage) to Webb, titled Dragnet, along with Harry Morgan, who reprised his role from the television series as Bill Gannon, who had by now become a captain of detectives.
+In 1987, Dan Aykroyd and Tom Hanks starred in a movie parody (and homage) to Webb, titled Dragnet, along with Harry Morgan, who reprised his role from the 1967–70 television series as Bill Gannon, who had by now become a captain of detectives.
 The comedy film was written and directed by Tom Mankiewicz, in his directorial debut.
 Aykroyd played the role of Joe Friday, described as the namesake nephew of the original series lead, while Hanks co-starred as Detective Officer Pep Streebeck, Friday's new smart-alecky and streetwise partner.

 Personal life

 Webb's personal life was better defined by his love of jazz than his interest in police work.
 He had a collection of more than 6,000 jazz recordings.
 Webb's own recordings reached cult status, including his deadpan delivery of "Try A Little Tenderness".
 His lifelong interest in the cornet allowed him to move easily in the jazz culture, where he met singer and actress Julie London.
-They married in 1947 and had daughters Stacy and Lisa.
+They had two daughters, Stacy and Lisa.
 They divorced in 1954.
 He was married three more times after that, to Dorothy Towne for two years beginning in 1955, to former Miss USA Jackie Loughery for six years beginning in 1958, and to his longtime associate, Opal Wright, for the last two years of his life.